Kernix13/astro-website/README.md

 | `npm run preview`      | Preview your build locally, before deploying       |
 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro preview` |
 | `npm run astro --help` | Get help using the Astro CLI                       |

-## HTML & CSS Theme

-All of the .html files, style.css and images are in the `astro-website-theme` folder.